You are here

 Use the Interaction/Intervention or Secondary Use application type, as applicable, for projects involving:

-- Collaborative studies where engaged external collaborators are contributing to U-M's research project but are not implementing the same protocol at each site or
+- Cooperative studies where engaged external collaborators are contributing to U-M's research project but are not implementing the same protocol at each site or

 - Multi-site studies involving only one or two engaged external institutions conducting the interaction/intervention using the same protocol; or

-- Multi-site studies that are not federally sponsored, where the engaged external institution may conduct an IRB review or may cede oversight to U-M.
+- Multi-site studies that are not federally sponsored, where the engaged external institutions may conduct an IRB review or may cede oversight to U-M.

 Use the Multi-Site Application for projects involving three or more engaged external institutions.
-Do not submit this application type without first consulting IRB-HSBS! sIRB approval and continuing oversight for these projects requires action by the participating (relying) sites through the U-M Participating Sites application process as they will be responsible for submitting reports, such as continuing reviews or incident reports to the U-M IRB.
+Do not submit this application type without first consulting IRB-HSBS! sIRB approval and continuing oversight for these projects requires action by the participating (relying) sites through the U-M Participating Sites application process as U-M will need to provide approved study documents to Participating Sites through eResearch and the relying sites will be responsible for submitting reports, such as continuing reviews or incident reports to the U-M IRB.
 External sites/collaborators may not begin work on these studies until they have received sIRB approval.
 In addition, a Communication Plan outlining the responsibilities of each participating site is required as part of the sIRB process.

 IRB-HSBS ceding to an external IRB (U-M is a relying IRB)